Vincenzo Aloi: Criminal career

+In 1972 Yacovelli fled New York, after having given his men permission to gun down renegade mobster Joseph "Crazy Joe" Gallo at Umberto's Clam House in Manhattan's Little Italy, out of fear of reprisals from the Gallo crew.
+Later in 1973, Aloi became acting boss when Persico was sentenced to ten years in federal prison on hijacking charges.

+Prosecution and Imprisonment

 On November 19, 1970, Aloi was indicted on stock fraud charges involving the illegal takeover of an investment firm in Miami, Florida.
 However, on December 23, 1971, Aloi was acquitted on all charges.